leodan11/MaterialAlertDialog/README.md

 ## Documentation

 A beautiful, fluid, and extensible dialogs API for Kotlin & Android.
-See the [documentation](https://github.com/leodan11/MaterialAlertDialog/wiki) for examples and general usage of the this library.
+See the [documentation](https://github.com/leodan11/MaterialAlertDialog/wiki) for examples and general usage of this library.

 License
 -------